-117. Resolution in Writing
+108. Resolution in Writing

 A resolution in writing must be signed by all of the directors who at the time are entitled to receive notice of a directors' meeting and who would be entitled to vote on the resolution at a directors' meeting, and who together meet the quorum requirement for directors' meetings.
 This kind of resolution is just as valid and effective as a resolution passed by those directors at a meeting which is properly called and held.
 The resolution can be passed using several copies of the resolution if each copy is signed by one or more directors.
-In this article references to in writing include the use of electronic communications subject to any terms and conditions decided on by the directors.

-118. Validity of Acts of Directors or Committee
+109. Validity of Acts of Directors or Committee